 Weight Management

-Squash contains protein, carbs, and fiber.
-Furthermore, it’s low in fat and has a sweet taste that guinea pigs like.
+Squash contains protein, carbs, and fiber while being low in fat.
+It has a sweet taste that guinea pigs enjoy, and the proteins and natural sugars give your piggy energy to stay active.

 Can Guinea Pigs Eat Butternut Squash?

-Yes, guinea pigs can eat butternut squash.
+Guinea pigs can eat butternut squash.

 Advantages of Butternut Squash

-- Vitamin A likewise adds to a solid healthy immune system
+- Vitamin A supports the immune system

 How Much Squash Should I Give My Guinea Pigs to Eat?

-Never feed your guinea pig with the seeds, stem, or stalk.
+Never feed the seeds, stem, or stalk.

 Risks